scipion-chem/docs/docs/publications/scipion-chem_vds/workflows/workflow_1a28/index.rst

 ###############################################################
 Supplementary workflow (1a28_workflow)
 ###############################################################
-This section contains a VDS supplementary for the VDS Scipion-chem publication for DCOID dataset for `1A28 <https://www.rcsb.org/structure/1A28>`_ PDB entry, with a few variations from the 4ERF example.
+This section contains a VDS supplementary for the VDS Scipion-chem publication for `D-COID <https://data.mendeley.com/datasets/8czn4rxz68/1>`_ database for `1A28 <https://www.rcsb.org/structure/1A28>`_ PDB entry, with a few variations from the 4ERF example.
 The same pattern ( <Subworkflow number> ) <Plugin> - <Task performed> ) is used to describe identify the subworkflow each of the protocols belongs to.
 In this case, the subworkflows are: